Co1t0n/GeneralMathsMODr/README.md

 ## TO-DO List (for General Mathematics MOD)

 - [x] Change README.md Info
+- [x] Create CHANGELOG.md
-- [x] Remove CHATBOX in Version 0.1.2
+- [x] Remove CHATBOX Feature
-- [x] Upload New Background to the Repository
+- [x] Upload a New Background to the Repository
-- [ ] Apply the New Web Background
+- [x] Apply the New Web Background
 - [ ] Add or change some images and logos
 - [x] Change Website info
 - [x] Remove, Add and Modify some webs from `Sites` Page